+Transformation or consolidation

-Transformation or consolidation: The extent of constitutional specificity may depend on whether there are existing local institutions in place that the constitution aims to recognize or protect, or whether new institutions are being created.
+The extent of constitutional specificity may depend on whether there are existing local institutions in place that the constitution aims to recognize or protect, or whether new institutions are being created.

-- If a new constitution is intended to bring about a general devolution of power and responsibility to localities as part of a process of transforming a highly centralized, hierarchical state into one in which political power is more equitably shared, then more detailed provisions may be necessary to establish these institutions without excessive reliance on implementing legislation.
+- If a new constitution is intended to bring about a general devolution of power and responsibility to localities as part of a process of decentralization, then more detailed provisions may be necessary to establish these institutions without excessive reliance on implementing legislation.
 This will give a clear constitutional mandate for decentralization and prevent a relapse into power hoarding by the central government. - If, however, a new constitution is intended to build on existing practice, and perhaps allow for gradual evolution, then briefer and more general constitutional provisions may be appropriate.